Data Wrangling

 12

-Now we can create a new column in our new_metadata data frame called age and assign the values from our age_in_days list to this new column:
+Now we will create a new column in our new_metadata DataFrame called age and assign the values from our age_in_days list to the new column:

 # Assign the age_in_days list to a new column in new_metadata